vbaliga165/PickMyChamp/README.md

          To scrape the static winrate from the HTML, I had to search for ```<td>``` tags, going **layer by layer** until I got to the magic number I was looking for.
 Repeating this step for KDA ratio and Games played, the simplest way to work with this data was with ```Champion()``` objects in an array storing a user's champion pool.
 I had to repeat this process to generate the opponent counter list array as well.

-   3. Organizing data in a comprehensible format
+   3. Coming to a conclusion of champions

 ## FAQ